brorarangers/brorarangers.github.io/_posts/2015-07-03-sponsor-spotlights.md

 We are an ambitious Club, and are grateful to the like minded businesses that support us.
 We want to see our success reflect on your success.

-We want to give you more than link on our website, we want to drive business to your website, we want to put you in the spotlight.
+We want to give you more than a link on our website, we want to drive business to your website, we want to put you in the spotlight.

 Starting soon, we will have a regular feature here for our Sponsor Spotlight.
 As well as some great publicity, we can give you some insights into how many visitors read all about you.